 Influenza Flu Shot Ingredients

 The problem with keeping track of the ingredient list of flu vaccines is that each company based off the way that they specifically make the vaccine can add their own ingredients.
 Vaccine ingredients can also change from year to year.
-If you’re interested in seeing the ingredients of a specific flu vaccine, please check the influenza vaccine insert of the one being offered to you.
-As a general rule of thumb the CDC does list several common ingredients:
+Here is a current list of flu vaccine ingredients provided by the CDC (5).

 Influenza Vaccine Ingredients And Their Uses